LoMagnette/lomagnette.github.io/content/posts/2025-11-28-A2A/index.md

     Note right of Smith: Smith is already busy<br/>Cannot take this task

     %% Smith rejects the task
-    Smith->>Smith: Update status = REJECTED
+    Smith->>Smith: Update state = REJECTED
 {/}

 Finally let's imagine that `Smith` is working on a task for `Neo` but at some point realizes that `Neo` does not have the necessary privileges for `Smith` to complete the action.
 It's the classical case of the `sudo` on linux.
-In order to complete the action, `Smith` will update the status to `AUTH REQUIRED` and send a message to `Neo` asking for authorization.
+In order to complete the action, `Smith` will update the state to `AUTH REQUIRED` and send a message to `Neo` asking for authorization.
 If then `Neo` provides the necessary authentication elements to `Smith`, then `Smith` will continue working on the task.

 {#mermaid}
 sequenceDiagram